Mayor Bowser Announces First Take the Shot, DC Youth Vaccine Giveaway Winners

 Starting Saturday, October 2, the existing vaccination sites at Fort Stanton Recreation Center and Dorothy Height/Benning Library will begin offering youth vaccination incentives to students ages 12-17 who receive their first shot.
 Students can receive a $51 gift card or a pair of AirPods by receiving their first shot, while supplies last.
 Both sites are open Tuesday and Wednesday from 10 am – 6 pm, Thursday from 12 pm – 6 pm, and Saturday from 12 pm – 5 pm.
 The current youth vaccinations sites at Brookland Middle School, Sousa Middle School, and Johnson Middle School will cease operations on September 30.

-In addition, a new vaccination site will open at Columbia Heights Education Campus (CHEC) on Tuesday, October 12, and operate Tuesday – Thursday, 4 pm – 8 pm , and Saturday, and Saturday, 12 pm – 5 pm.
+In addition, a new vaccination site will open at Columbia Heights Education Campus (CHEC) on Tuesday, October 12, and operate Tuesday – Thursday, 4 pm – 8 pm, and Saturday, 12 pm – 5 pm.

 All DC youth can receive a free COVID-19 vaccine at these sites regardless of which school they attend.
 The gift cards and AirPods are available to District youth ages 12 to 17, as well as students ages 18 to 21 and currently enrolled in a DC school seeking a high school diploma.